Token Swapping on Trees: Weighted Coloured Token Swapping

 \subsection{Weighted coloured token swapping on paths}

+Coloured token swapping on a path can be solved in polynomial time~\cite{AmirP15,bonnet2017complexity}.
+This can be seen as follows.
 As mentioned above, we should never swap two tokens of the same colour.
-As noted by Yamanaka et al.~\cite{yamanaka2018colored}, for the case of paths, this constraint imposes a unique assignment of tokens to vertices: the $i^{\rm th}$ token of colour $c$ along the path must be assigned to the the $i^{\rm th}$ vertex of colour $c$.
+As noted independently in several sources~\cite{yamanaka2018colored,AmirP15,bonnet2017complexity}, for the case of paths, this constraint imposes a unique assignment of tokens to vertices: the $i^{\rm th}$ token of colour $c$ along the path must be assigned to the $i^{\rm th}$ vertex of colour $c$.

 It remains to solve the weighted token swapping problem on paths.
 As in the unweighted case, the required swaps correspond precisely to the inversions, i.e., the pairs of tokens $t, t'$ whose order in the initial token placement differs from their order in the final token placement.
 The minimum weight of a swap sequence is the sum, over all inversions $t, t'$ of $w(t) + w(t')$.